-Although the primary mechanism of this action is inhibition of ovulation, other alterations include changes in the cervical mucus (which increase the difficulty of sperm entry into the uterus), and the endometrium (which may reduce the likelihood of implantation).12 states one effect of the pill is to create "changes in the endometrium which reduce the likelihood of implantation."
-16
+Although the primary mechanism of this action is inhibition of ovulation, other alterations include changes in the cervical mucus (which increase the difficulty of sperm entry into the uterus), and the endometrium (which may reduce the likelihood of implantation).

-Wyeth says something very similar of its combination Pills, including Lo/Ovral and Ovral: "other alterations include...changes in the endometrium which reduce the likelihood of implantation."13 Wyeth makes virtually identical statements about its birth control pills Nordette14 and Triphasil.15
+Wyeth says something very similar of its combination Pills, including Lo/Ovral and Ovral: "other alterations include...changes in the endometrium which reduce the likelihood of implantation."
+Wyeth makes virtually identical statements about its birth control pills Nordette and Triphasil.

 A young couple showed me their pill, Desogen, a product of Organon.
 I looked it up in the PDR.
-It
+It states one effect of the pill is to create "changes in the endometrium which reduce the likelihood of implantation."